Waino/morfessor-emprune/docs/source/cmdtools.rst

 ``-a <algorithm>, --algorithm <algorithm>``
-    Algorithm to use for training:
+    Algorithm or other step to use for training:

-    recursive
+    flatten
+        Flatten the data structure as described in :ref:`flattening` recursive
         Recursive as descirbed in :ref:`recursive-training` **Default**
     viterbi
         Viterbi as described in :ref:`viterbi-training`

+    Repeat for sequential training with multiple algorithms, e.g.
+    "-a recursive -a flatten -a viterbi".

 ``-d <type>, --dampening <type>``
     Method for changing the compound counts in the input data.
 Options: